courtneyr-dev/post-formats-power-up/CONTRIBUTING.md

-# Contributing to Post Formats Power-Up
+# Contributing to Post Formats for Block Themes

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to this WordPress plugin.